exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/01_Essentials of Go/02_Variables/index.md

     _ = i

     // NB: the `_` can also be used to import a package for a side-effect (like having that package's `init`
     //     function executed).
-This is somewhat common, however, you shouldn't just use this import a ton of
+This is somewhat common, however, you shouldn't just use this to import a ton of
     //     libs that you don't need as that will just slow down your compilation and increase the
     ///    size of your executable...